 The Ontario Ministry of Energy is responsible for establishing government policy that creates an energy conservation culture while ensuring a reliable, sustainable and diverse supply of energy at competitive prices, with minimal impact on the province's environment.
 The ministry develops all aspects of energy policy for Ontario, including electricity, natural gas, oil and alternative energy.

-The ministry also sets the legislative and policy framework for the safe and reliable supply and delivery of electricity and natural gas and oversees three energy agencies:
+The ministry also sets the legislative and policy framework for the safe and reliable supply and delivery of electricity and natural gas and oversees two energy agencies:

 The ministry represents the Ontario government in dealings with Hydro One (a provincially owned electricity transmission and distribution company) and Ontario Power Generation (a provincially owned electricity generation company).